graham-walker/youtube-dl-react-viewer/README.md

         - Set `SUPERUSER_USERNAME` to the desired username for the superuser account
         - Set `SUPERUSER_PASSWORD` to the desired password for the superuser account.
 Value cannot be `'password'`
         - Set `JWT_TOKEN_SECRET` to any securely generated random string.
 At least 32 characters is recomended.
 Value cannot be `'secret'`
+        - If using a HTTPS server set `SECURE_COOKIES=true`.
+If running locally leave the value as `false`
         - On Windows make sure `FFMPEG_PATH` is set to `C:/Path/To/ffmpeg.exe` instead of `ffmpeg`.
 PATH cannot be used
         - On Windows either set `YOUTUBE_DL_PATH` to `C:/Path/To/yt-dlp.exe` or add `yt-dlp` to PATH.
         - On Linux if you installed yt-dlp from a package manager set `YOUTUBE_DL_UPDATE_COMMAND=python3 -m pip install --no-deps -U yt-dlp`
     - Install additional dependencies `sudo sh install.sh` (on Windows run `install.bat` as administrator)
     - Start the web app `sudo sh start-server.sh` (on Windows run `start-server.bat`)
     - Access the web app in the browser `http://localhost:5000`
-        - Access from other devices on your network by replacing `localhost` with your device ip address (find using `ipconfig` on Windows or `ip addr` on Linux)
-        - If this does not work check your firewall settings
+        - Access from other devices on your network by replacing `localhost` with your device ip address (find using `ipconfig` on Windows or `ip addr` on Linux).
+If this does not work check if your firewall settings are blocking node
-    - (Optional) Start the web app using PM2 to auto restart the server if it crashes `sudo pm2 start ./youtube-dl-express-backend/pm2.config.json`
     - View the console output `sudo pm2 logs youtube-dl-react-viewer`
     - Stop the web app `sudo pm2 stop youtube-dl-react-viewer`

 ### Open URLs in VLC
 To open videos in VLC from the browser you must register the `vlc://` URL protocol.
 You can do this with [stefansundin/vlc-protocol](https://github.com/stefansundin/vlc-protocol/).